 While the Small Business Majority survey found 67 percent of small business owners support a federal non-discrimination law, the poll also showed that nearly 60 percent of those business owners believe that non-discrimination protections helps their bottom line – evidence the Congress must pass the Employment Non-Discrimination Act (ENDA).

-The reports released yesterday complements a November 2011 poll by HRC that showed 77 percent of voters support protecting LGBT people from discrimination in employment.
+The reports released yesterday complement a November 2011 poll by HRC that showed 77 percent of voters support protecting LGBT people from discrimination in employment.
 This includes 70 percent of Republicans and 69 percent of seniors.
 Voters are also unaware that current federal law does not prohibit discrimination on the basis of sexual orientation with 87 percent believing that kind of discrimination to be illegal and only 5 percent correctly knowing that it remains legal.

 Among Fortune 500 companies, 88 percent have sexual orientation non-discrimination policies and 57 percent have gender identity non-discrimination policies.
 Additionally, more than 90 companies have joined the Business Coalition for Workplace Fairness, a group of leading U.S. employers that support the Employment Non-Discrimination Act.